Ballard High School

 Story of Ballard High School Colors

 Ballard High School’s first official football team was organized 89 years ago in 1902.
 The school had about 100 students then.
 It was located on Tallman Avenue near Market Street.
 The team practiced and played on a vacant lot near the school.
-They put up and removed their own goal posts when they played home games against team like Everett or Kent or Seattle High School.
+They put up and removed their own goal posts when they played home games against teams like Everett or Kent or Seattle High School.

-Eleanor Gay Thomason, ’37
+~ Eleanor Gay Thomason, ’37

 The Captain William R. Ballard Award